 Garden State Parkway

-State police say one person has died after being ejected from their vehicle during a crash on the Garden State Parkway in northern New Jersey.
+State police say a man was struck and killed by a sport utility vehicle while walking on the Garden State Parkway in northern New Jersey.